Individuals and corporations generally seek patent protection for any number of reasons.

 Companies have also realized that patent protection can provide a sound step toward accessing additional capital.

-being able to obtain patent pending status much more easily.
-These new developments have solved a number of perplexing
+able to obtain patent pending status much more easily.
+These new developments have solved a number of perplexing and

 A provisional patent application provides the applicant with a much more streamlined process which can yield patent